skip-mev/block-sdk/lanes/build-your-own/README.md

 ### 2. 🤝 MatchHandler

-`MatchHandler` is utilized to determine if a transaction should be included in the lane. **This function can be a stateless or stateful check on the transaction!** The default implementation can be found in `block/base/handlers.go`.
+`MatchHandler` is utilized to determine if a transaction should be included in the lane.
+The default implementation can be found in `block/base/handlers.go`.

 The match handler can be as custom as desired.
-Following the example above, if we wanted to make a lane that only accepts transactions if they have a large amount staked, we could do the following:
+Following the example above, if we wanted to make a lane that only accepts staking transactions if they have a large amount staked, we could do the following:

 ```golang